top of page

 Effectively sharing complex scientific concepts with diverse audiences has been a cornerstone of my career.
 I specialize in making conservation science accessible and engaging, whether through public speaking, digital outreach, or hands-on events.
 My work combines storytelling with data-driven strategies to educate and inspire action across various communities.

-Sea Turtle Week _ Grades 3-5_ 7 Sea Turtles Lesson Plan.png
+Sea Turtle Week Grades 3-5 Lesson Plan

 During my time at SEE Turtles Inc., I spearheaded social media campaigns that significantly increased the organization’s digital footprint and communicated their environmental messaging globally.
 By developing and executing a strategic content plan across Instagram, Facebook, Twitter and LinkedIn, I achieved an average 83% growth in followers over 12 months.
 My work included creating engaging daily posts, managing multiple program accounts, and launching a Zero Waste Holiday Blog Series.
 Weekly Fun Fact Friday videos showcased sea turtle facts that reached millions digitally.
 My work not only amplified SEE Turtles’ conservation message but also strengthened its global community of supporters and advocates.

-Beyond digital platforms, I’ve shared my research and conservation expertise directly with audiences through guest lectures at Keen College and community educational talks at the Long Beach Township Marine Education Field Station.
+Beyond digital platforms, I’ve shared my research and conservation expertise directly with audiences through guest lectures at Kean University and community educational talks at the Long Beach Township Marine Education Field Station.
 In 2013, while conducting field research at the Duke Marine Lab on hatchling loggerhead sea turtles, I wrote a guest article for the Coastal Review Online about sea turtle hearing following a desire to understand my research arose amongst the local community after seeing me working on the beach.
 These experiences have allowed me to connect with students and local communities, sparking interest in wildlife conservation and the broader environmental challenges facing our coastal communities.

 bottom of page